nekop/jboss-script-service/README.md

 Usage
 -----

-Deploy ear/target/jboss-script-service.ear to $JBOSS_HOME/standalone/deployments directory and boot JBoss AS 7.
+Deploy ear/target/jboss-script-service.ear to $JBOSS_HOME/standalone/deployments directory and boot JBoss AS 7 / WildFly.

 You'll see $JBOSS_HOME/standalone/scripts directory created and you can deploy any scripts to this directory.